sonyxperiadev/MultimediaForAndroidLibrary/README.md

 # Multimedia for Android Library Readme

 # Description
-Multimedia for Android Library contains a application level media player.
+Multimedia for Android Library contains an application level media player.
 It provides a familiar and easy to use way to playback MPEG-DASH streaming content, HTTP and local playback.

-# Content support
+# Contents supported
   * Containers: MPEG4 (not fully supported), PIFF 1.1 and PIFF 1.3.
   * Codecs: H264, H265 (if supported by device) and AAC.
   * Subtitles: SMPTE-TT